The Tragedy of Antony and Cleopatra

 The Tragedy of Antony and Cleopatra Theme of Betrayal

 Characters in Antony and Cleopatra often have to choose between being loyal to their ideals and being loyal to their circumstances.
-Loyalty is central to a lot of the relationships in the play, but betrayal always hangs near as a frightening fact when so much power is at stake.
+Talk about being stuck between a rock and a hard place.
+Loyalty is central to a lot of the relationships in the play, but betrayal always hangs in the background like an awkward guy at a school dance when so much power is at stake—you know he'll eventually sneak up and try to dance with you.
 Characters’ loyalty to one another is constantly called into question by their quick betrayals of one another, and the question of whether loyalty is an enduring feeling is raised as a result.

 Questions About Betrayal

 - What is the basis of loyalty in this play?
-Is it political affiliation, or do the people that love their leaders just love them because of circumstance?
+Is it political affiliation, or do the people who love their leaders just love them because of circumstance?

 - To what is Antony most loyal: his duty to Rome, his love for Cleopatra, or his own personal honor?
 Can he maintain any of these loyalties without compromising the others?